darthinfo21/SecureSurveil/README.md

 - Arduino UNO: Utilized for sensor control and interfacing with various components.
 - ESP8266: Integrated for movement control and communication capabilities.
-- Motor drivers: Employed for controlling the movement of surveillance components.
+- Motor drivers: These are employed to control the movement of surveillance components.
-- Sensors: Incorporates motion detection sensors for detecting intrusions.
+- Sensors: Motion detection sensors are incorporated to detect intrusions.
 - Laser guidance: Implemented for precise targeting and tracking of suspicious activities.

 ## Features